 And Subscribe to my YouTube channel for my video tutorials: https://www.youtube.com/channel/UCUpzoP-RDaJV1_2kvJMh5QQ/videos

 *Some links may be affiliate links which will allow me to make a small commission on any products purchased through my recommendation.
 Please note that this does not influence my opinion or recommendations in any way.

-Copyright 2020 Turquoise with vanilla.
+Copyright 2021 Turquoise with vanilla.
 All right reserved.
-This pattern is property of Julia Bleau @Turquoisewithvanilla.
-Please DO NOT sell the pattern and claim this pattern as your own.
+This pattern and photographs of items on this site are property of Julia Bleau @Turquoisewithvanilla.
+Also, Please DO NOT sell the pattern and claim this pattern as your own.
 The pattern is for personal use only and may not be translated or reproduced in another language.
 Please respect my rights, DO NOT share or publish this pattern anywhere without my permission.
 You can sell the items made with this pattern but please credit Turquoise with vanilla as the designer.